KeatingLab/relE_binder_design/README.md

 #### Environments

 Most of the dependency management is handled with [Poetry](https://python-poetry.org/).
 To isolate the environment and control the python version, we have used [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).
-Note that this environment was created and tested on linux (not on mac)
+Note that this environment was created and tested on linux (not on mac).

 First create and activate your conda enviroment with python 3.9
 ```bash